-2. Revenue by geographical regions and type of transactions
+Revenue by geographical regions and type of transactions

-Due to acceleration of international business, ratio of sales outside Japan increased to 30% of the total.
-This was led by 1.8 times increase of sales in EMEA and 15.3 times increase of sales in the Americas.
+Due to acceleration of international business, ratio of sales outside Japan increased by \$1,087M to 53% of the total revenue.
+This was led by 69% increase of sales in APAC and 41% increase of sales in EMEA.